Teaching Muslims and Christians for peace

 “The church uses the schools as a tool to spread the gospel,” said the Rev. Hermance Akpes Epse Aka, director of chaplains for the schools in the United Methodist system.
 She is also a board member of United Methodist Discipleship Ministries.
 “We know that without God, there is nothing we can do.”

 Boni, the bishop, points with pride to United Methodist school results.
-He said 74 percent of the schools’ students earn a baccalaureate — the equivalent of U.S. high school diploma.
-This is in a country where fewer than 50 percent of youth complete secondary education and 36 percent of youth have no formal education at any level.
+He said 74 percent of the schools’ students earn a baccalaureate — the equivalent of a U.S. high school diploma.
+This is in a country where less than 50 percent of youth complete secondary education, and 36 percent of youth have no formal education at any level.

 Aladji Koné Yaya, a Muslim preacher, sends his daughter to the United Methodist Anyama School in Abidjan.